sheltermanager/asm3/doc/manual/animals.rst

 The medical tab is used to track information about medical treatments an animal is receiving.
 It is extremely flexible in what it can track and it can handle just about any kind of schedule.
-You can create medical profiles from *Medical->Medical Profiles* and use these as templates for treatment records.
+You can create medical profiles from :menuselection:`Medical --> Medical Profiles` and use these as templates for treatment records.

 Treatment records are automatically created from regimens.
 You can edit the regimen by click on the treatment name.